 Several essential concepts are critical to understanding and implementing SRS:

 - Population: The entire group of individuals, items, or events that you are interested in studying.
-The population must be clearly defined to ensure that the sample is representative.
+The population must be clearly defined to make sure the sample is representative.

 - Sample: A subset of the population that is selected for study.
 The sample is used to make inferences about the population.